hltcoe/concrete-python/README.rst

     connects to a SearchService, reading queries from the console and printing out results as Communication ids in a loop.

-``concrete2json.py``
-    reads in a Concrete Communication and prints a JSON version of the Communication to stdout.
-The JSON is "pretty printed" with indentation and whitespace, which makes the JSON easier to read and to use for diffs.

 ``validate-communication.py``
     reads in a Concrete Communication file and prints out information about any invalid fields.
 This script is a command-line wrapper